Alcohol and Other Drug

 Consumer & Community Coalition

 The Alcohol and Other Drug Consumer & Community Coalition (AODCCC) was incorporated in June 2018 in response to the need and support for an AOD specific consumer advocacy body.
-We have recently received funding from the Mental Health Commission in order to progress our establishment and have now released our Mission, Vision and Values.
+We have received funding from the Mental Health Commission in order to progress our establishment.

 Mission, Vision & Values